Categories: EuropeItaly

 3. Lucca

-Lucca sits on the Serchio river, making it one of the few Tuscan towns and villages that does not occupy a hilltop position.
-It does have the traditional renaissance town walls… but takes them to the next level.
+Lucca sits on the Serchio River, making it one of the few Tuscan towns and villages that does not occupy a hilltop position.
+It does have the traditional Renaissance town walls… but takes them to the next level.
 They are treelined and popular for strolling and cycling along, providing a wonderful vantage point to admire the town’s cobbled streets and beautiful buildings.
 The streets all merge in the middle to create the perfectly circular Piazza dell’Anfiteatro, which is lined with pretty shops, bars and restaurants.
 Lucca is famous for being the birthplace of Puccini, and visitors during their villa holiday in Tuscany can enjoy concert recitals most evenings in the atmospheric Church of San Giovanni.
 Plan your trip!

 Where to stay: Villa i Grilli